aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/add-pdf-bookmarks-with-named-destinations/_index.md

 ## **Possible Usage Scenarios**

-Named Destinations are special kinds of bookmarks or links in PDF that do not depend on PDF pages.
-It means, if pages are added or deleted from PDF, bookmarks may become invalid but named destinations will remain intact.
-To create Named Destination, please set the [**PdfBookmarkEntry.getDestinationName()**](https://reference.aspose.com/cells/nodejs-cpp/pdfbookmarkentry/#getDestinationName--) property.
+Named Destinations are a special kind of bookmark or link in a PDF that does not depend on specific pages.
+This means that if pages are added or deleted from the PDF, regular bookmarks may become invalid, but named destinations will remain intact.
+To create a named destination, set the [**PdfBookmarkEntry.getDestinationName()**](https://reference.aspose.com/cells/nodejs-cpp/pdfbookmarkentry/#getDestinationName--) property.

 ## **Add PDF Bookmarks with Named Destinations**

 Please see the following sample code, its [source Excel file](50528348.xlsx), and its [output PDF file](50528349.pdf).
-The screenshot shows the bookmarks and named destinations inside the output PDF.
-The screenshot also describes how to view Named Destinations and that you need Professional version of Acrobat Reader.
+The screenshot shows the bookmarks and named destinations in the output PDF.
+It also explains how to view named destinations and indicates that you need the Professional version of Acrobat Reader.

 ![todo:image_alt_text](add-pdf-bookmarks-with-named-destinations_1.png)